 Gamification is and has been a buzzword for almost twenty years now.
 And while the concept has been used to some success in the recruitment industry, it is only in recent years that we’ve seen it become more prevalent.
 So today we’re taking a look at the potential for success this approach holds and ask the question ‘is it worth the effort?’

 Back in 1999, the US military came up with a genius idea to allow them to locate the most talented prospects for recruitment; a video game.
 America’s Army became an overnight success and created a buzz around the world as companies and recruiters followed the military’s lead and looked to gamification in their search for the best talent.
 For almost two decades America’s Army went from strength to strength while gamification in recruitment enjoyed mixed success.

 Hot on the heels of the success of America’s Army, a new buzzword hit the world of recruitment.
 The word ‘recruitainment’ was a truly awful term, and for a time it was the ‘in’ thing that all the cool recruitment folk were talking about.
 But while this approach was popular for major corporations with money to invest, for small to medium-sized companies the excitement fizzled out quite quickly.

-However, in recent years as technology advanced at a staggering rate and accessibility to such tech is now at an all-time high, we’ve seen the return of gamification in recruitment.
+However, in recent years as technology advanced at a staggering rate and accessibility to such tech is now at an all-time high, we’ve seen the return of gamification in recruitment and a more modern approach to recruitment process.
 Thankfully though, the word ‘recruitainment’ is nowhere to be seen.